Observance of Christmas by country: Africa

-Chad

-Christmas is a modest celebration in Chad and the holiday is mainly celebrated in the south of the country, where most Christians live.
-About 55–60% of Chadians are Muslim and Catholic and Protestant churches hold special services, sometimes in local languages.
+Egypt

+Christmas is celebrated by Coptic Christians in Egypt.
+It is largely celebrated on 7 January, which is a public holiday in Egypt.

 Ethiopia and Eritrea

-Christmas Day, known as Ledet in Eritrea and Gena in Ethiopia, is celebrated on 7 January (27 Tahsas of the Ethiopian calendar).
+Christmas Day, known as Ledet in Eritrea and Gena in Ethiopia, is celebrated on 7 January (29 Tahsas of the Ethiopian calendar).
 Many Christians in Eritrea and Ethiopia observe a 40-day fast before the holiday, culminating in dawn church services on Christmas morning.
 The day features vibrant musical celebrations with priests in ceremonial robes performing rituals, including dancing and drumming.
 A traditional hockey-like game called gena is played in the afternoon, with the community leader awarding a prize to the winner.
-Most Ethiopians don a traditional shamma, a thin, white cotton wrap with brightly colored stripes across the ends.
+Most Ethiopians wear a traditional shamma, a thin, white cotton wrap with brightly colored stripes at the ends.
 The celebration is followed by the three-day festival of Timkat, starting on 19 January, which commemorates the baptism of Jesus Christ.

 Nigeria

-Christmas Day is a public holiday in Nigeria which is always marked by the emptying of towns and cities of Nigerians who have been successful returning to their ancestral villages to be with family and to bless those less fortunate.
-As the towns and cities empty, people jam the West African markets to buy and transport live chickens, goats and cows that will be needed for the Christmas meals.
+Christmas Day is a public holiday in Nigeria.
+Urban Nigerians visit their ancestral villages to be with family and to bless the less fortunate.
+Nigerians visit markets to buy and transport live chickens, goats, and cows for the Christmas meals.

-On Christmas Eve, traditional meals are prepared according to the traditions of each region.
-Nigerians as a whole tend to prepare various meats in large quantities.
-In the south, a dish called jollof rice is served with stews of various meats along with boiled beans and fried plantains; in the north, rice and stew as well as tuwon shinkafa, a rice pudding served with various meat stews, is preferred.
-In the north several local desserts are also made which are rarely found in other parts of Nigeria.
-An alternative in both regions (but more favored in the south) is a pepper soup with fish, goat, or beef which may also be served with fufu (pounded yam).
-Served with this food are an array of mainly alcoholic drinks such as the traditional palm wine or various local and imported beers and wines; children and women may be served locally made soft-drink equivalents instead.
+On Christmas Eve, traditional meals vary regionally.
+Nigerians tend to prepare various meats in large quantities.
+In the south, a dish called jollof rice is served with stews of various meats, along with boiled beans and fried plantains; in the north, rice and stew, as well as tuwon shinkafa, a rice pudding served with various meat stews, are preferred.
+In the north, several local desserts are also made.
+An alternative in both regions is a pepper soup with fish, goat, or beef, often served with fufu (pounded yams).
+Alcoholic drinks such as traditional palm wine or various local and imported beers and wines are consumed; children and women may be served soft drinks instead.

 Gift giving in Nigeria often involves money and the flow of gifts from the more fortunate to the less fortunate.
-After the "successful" visitors have come from their towns, cities, and even overseas, they are given time to settle in.
-Afterwards, local relatives begin approaching them asking for assistance of some kind, whether financial or not.
-Financial donations and elaborately wrapped gifts may be given out at lavish parties, weddings, and ceremonies; sometimes the money is scattered in the air to be grabbed by the others or stuck onto the sweaty foreheads of those dancing.
+Nigerians assist relatives, often financially, during Christmastide.
+Cash and elaborately wrapped gifts may be given out at parties; sometimes cash is scattered in the air to be grabbed by others or stuck onto the sweaty foreheads of those dancing.

-Religion in Nigeria is about equally divided between Christians and Muslims.